prxshetty/Super-Resolution/README.md

 # **Image Enhancement with OpenCV DNN**

-This Python code performs image super resolution using deep neural networks in OpenCV.
+This Mini Python code does some image super resolution using DNN in OpenCV.
+Trying out LapSRN and EDSR with Traditional methods just for the heck of it.
 ## 🚀 Key Features
 - Uses OpenCV's DNN module for image enhancement
 - Supports EDSR and LapSRN models